RedisLabs/redislabs-docs/content/rs/concepts/high-availability/rack-zone-awareness.md

 ---
 Title: Rack-zone awareness in Redis Enterprise Software
-description:
+linkTitle: Rack-zone awareness
+description: Rack-zone awareness ensures high-availability in the event of a rack or zone failure.
 weight: $weight
 alwaysopen: false
 categories: ["RS"]
 ---
 Rack-zone awareness is a Redis Enterprise feature that helps to ensure high-availability in the event of a rack or zone failure.

-When you enable rack-zone awareness in a Redis Enterprise Software (RS) cluster, you assign a rack-zone ID to each node.
+When you enable rack-zone awareness in a Redis Enterprise Software cluster, you assign a rack-zone ID to each node.
 This ID is used to map the node to a physical rack or logical zone.
-The cluster can then ensure that master shards, corresponding slave shards, and associated endpoints are placed on nodes in different racks/zones.
+The cluster can then ensure that master shards, corresponding replica shards, and associated endpoints are placed on nodes in different racks/zones.

-In the event of a rack or zone failure, the slaves and endpoints in the remaining racks/zones will be promoted.
+In the event of a rack or zone failure, the replicas and endpoints in the remaining racks/zones are promoted.
 This ensures high availability when a rack or zone fails.

 There is no limitation on the number of rack-zones per cluster; each node can belong to a different rack, or multiple nodes can belong to the